Assad should be allowed to run for office in an election as part of an effort to end the Syrian crisis with a democratic solution.

-Even though only a minority of Syrians was engaged in protests, many regional and world powers immediately deemed Assad and his government as illegitimate and demanded his downfall.
+Even though only a minority of Syrians engaged in protests, many regional and world powers immediately deemed Assad and his government as illegitimate and demanded his downfall.
 A much more realistic and democratic approach (which can still be used now) is to work with the Syrian government to organize fair, legitimate, and independently monitored and verified elections, nation-wide.
-Currently, the Syrian government only controls around 30% of Syria, with around 60%-70% of the population living in government held areas.
+Currently, the Syrian government only controls around 30% of Syria, with around 60%-70% of the population living in these government held areas.
 Therefore, other countries, including those who have previously opposed Assad and provided military support and funding to rebels, should now work with Assad and the Syrian armed forces to retake all of Syria.

 This gives all Syrians a chance to choose which government they want to represent them and to run their country.
 Furthermore, this will also give the victor a sense of legitimacy.
-Therefore, if Bashar Al-Assad was to win the election, international sanctions would be lifted and the country and region would certainly be in a more stable condition.
+Therefore, if Bashar Al-Assad were to win the election, international sanctions would be lifted and the country and region would certainly be in a more stable condition.

 The USA and Gulf countries should stop funding and supporting all of the rebel groups in Syria with immediate effect.
 However, moderate Syrian rebel groups may be able to assist the Syrian armed forces in retaking territory in Syria (in preparation for elections).
 This should be done in conjunction and under the supervision of the Syrian government and its armed forces.

-Critics of the Syrian government believe that Assad should not be allowed to take part in the election.
+Critics of the Syrian government believe that Assad should not be allowed to take part in an election.
 This is mainly because of the alleged war crimes carried out by the Syrian armed forces, particularly the indiscriminate use of barrel bombs.
 A barrel bomb is not an effective weapon, and any damage it inflicts on militants/targets is down to luck.
 They do suppress enemies and it is likely that they have assisted the Syrian army in holding onto territory and preventing groups such as Islamic State from seizing more land in Syria.
 However, the use of barrel bombs can still not be condoned.

 Assad should be allowed to run for office in the election, and Syrians should be given the opportunity to “punish” him (by simply not voting for him).
-Forcing Assad out of power regardless of what Syrians want is undemocratic, and ruling him out of the election will inevitable prevent any political process taking place in Syria, leading to more destruction.
+Forcing Assad out of power regardless of what Syrians want is undemocratic, and ruling him out of the election will inevitably prevent any political process from taking place in Syria, leading to more destruction.